DomiStyle/esphome-panasonic-ac/README.md

 * **Make sure to disconnect mains power before opening your AC, the mains contacts are exposed and can be touched by accident!**
 * **Do not connect your ESP32/ESP8266 directly to the AC, the AC uses 5V while the ESPs use 3.3V!**
 * **While installation is fairly straightforward I do not take any responsibility for any damage done to you or your AC during installation**
-* This library was only tested with the CN-WLAN connector, not on the CN-CNT connector that the old wifi adapter uses.
+* This library was only tested with the CN-WLAN connector, not on the CN-CNT connector that the old wifi adapter uses. **Make sure your AC can use the Panasonic DNSK-P11.**

 # Software installation